WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_Mission3.md

 ### Task 3.
 Test Real-Time Transcript feature

-1. Login to the Agent Deskopt.
+1. Login to the Agent Desktop.
    ![Profiles](../graphics/Lab1_AI_Agent/3.15.png)

 2. Confirm that your Channel **<span class="attendee-id-placeholder">Your_Attendee_ID</span>_2000_Channel** is still configured with the flow **<span class="attendee-id-container">AutonomousAI_Flow_2000_<span class="attendee-id-placeholder" data-prefix="AutonomousAI_Flow_2000_">Your_Attendee_ID</span><span class="copy" title="Click to copy!"></span></span>** that includes the Autonomous AI agent, and the **Escalated** output is connected to the Queue node.
 This configuration is expected to remain the same as in the Autonomous AI Agent lab.